 Diving in Monad Shoal at dawn while hoping for the best

 4 am.
 This is the time you will need to set your alarm clock to take a chance to dive with the thresher sharks at Monad Shoal.
 At dawn, the thresher sharks – which are usually swimming and hunting in much deeper waters – are ascending to recreational diving depths to go to their favourite cleaning station.
-The underwater plateau of Monad Shoal is at 12m deep and then drops to 30m deep where there is an observation spot.
+The underwater plateau of Monad Shoal is at 12m deep and then drops to the observation spot at 30 m deep.
 There, you need to stay behind a rope installed to try to restrain divers from bothering the sharks (please, don’t be that stupid diver who does not respect the rules).

 Beside the number of divers, sometimes visibility is going to be against you.
 This is what happened on my second dive in Monad Shoal.
 With very low visibility, about 5 m, we couldn’t see any shark at all!
 I think they were still there but we just couldn’t see them.
 So let’s say you have a good 80% chance to see the thresher shark when diving in Monad Shoal but be sure to allow enough time in Malapascua to dive there maybe 2 to 3 times.

-How to spend a week on the tiny island of Malapascua?
+How to spend a fantastic week on the tiny island of Malapascua?

 I really took a chance when I decided to spend the last 10 days of my trip on an island of only 2km².
 Lucky me, Malapascua is an authentic island with a vast underwater playground.
 Before my trip, it had been arranged that I would meet up with the friends I made during my divemaster training in Thailand.
-This why I spent the last 10 days of my trip in Malapascua.
-I stayed a couple of nights at my friend’s house, then I moved to a lovely and quiet guesthouse at the very end of Bounty Beach.
+This is the main reason why I spent the last 10 days of my trip in Malapascua.

 During your stay, do not miss the opportunity to go around Malapascua Island.
 Just a few minutes walking away from the touristic activity of Bounty Beach, you will discover that the island is full of hidden gems including deserted beaches and fishermen villages guarded by a white lighthouse.
 Do not miss the opportunity to go around during your stay.
 Just take any path!